AI-driven design

 Problem: My team of designers were new to AI and needed guidance on how it to use it to speed up their design process and help them create innovative customer solutions.

-Solution: I led my design team's adoption of AI by setting quarterly goals so they could gradually increase their AI usage across several tools: LLMs (Gemini, NotebookLM), Cursor, and Figma AI.
+Solution: I led my design team's adoption of AI by setting quarterly goals so they could gradually increase their AI usage across several tools, starting with LLMs (Gemini, NotebookLM) and then moving into AI-generated prototyping with Cursor and Figma Make.

 Outcome: Under my leadership, my team of designers adopted AI-driven design practices, reaching the following metrics: